Asmaa6777/Audio-Player/README.md

 Useful for creating short samples, looping beats, or preparing remix snippets.

-Can preview slices and export them as standalone clips (future extension).
+Can preview slices and (in future versions) export them as standalone clips.

 🧩 Core Components
 File	Description